Master the Fundamentals Before You Teach

-This comprehensive course combines two foundational beekeeping courses to prepare aspiring instructors with the essential knowledge and skills needed to lead beekeeping courses effectively.
-This is a prerequisite to the in-person course and exam offered by the BC Honey Producers’ Association required for becoming a Certified Instructor of Introductory Beekeeping in British Columbia.
+This comprehensive program combines two essential beekeeping courses to equip aspiring instructors with the knowledge to teach confidently and effectively.
+Course 1 is the required prerequisite for the in-person training offered by the BC Honey Producers’ Association, the final step to becoming a Certified Instructor of Introductory Beekeeping in British Columbia.

 At the end of this course, you will be able to: